quietsy/advanced-configurations/docs/nextcloud.md

 - Use mariadb (alpine) or postgres
 - Use nextcloud v22 or higher
 - Add the following to `/config/php/php-local.ini`
+- Use imaginary to speed up thumbnail creation

 ```INI
 memory_limit = -1